 Chicken Chow Mein Noodles is the perfect easy ONE PAN meal for busy weeknights.
 Best of all, this authentic Chinese restaurant quality recipe comes together in 20 minutes so you can skip the takeout!
 Plus meal prep instructions and video.

-This is one of those older recipes I shared back when I first started the blog and it’s also a favorite in my cookbook.
-I’ve since updated those photos and if you’re looking for a lower carb option —-> these Chicken Chow Mein Zoodles would totally hit the spot!
+I’ve since updated those photos and if you’re looking for a lower carb option —-> these Chicken Chow Mein Zoodles would totally hit the spot as well!

 With Chinese New Year this Saturday, I thought I would republish this recipe for any new set of eyes.
 Spring rolls and noodles are traditionally served during this celebration because they symbolize long life and happiness.